Albuquerque Wrongful Death Attorney

 Every state upholds strict laws pertaining to wrongful death claims, including who may file them and when.
 In New Mexico, the first party with the right to file a wrongful death claim is the personal representative of the deceased’s estate.
 If an individual had an estate plan drawn up, he or she likely named an executor or personal representative.
 However, if the deceased did not name a personal representative, the court will appoint one.

 While the personal representative will represent the deceased in court, any proceeds from the wrongful death claim will go to the beneficiaries of the deceased’s estate, or anyone with a valid claim on the contents of his or her estate.
-In many cases, the deceased’s surviving spouse acts as the personal representative for the wrongful death claim, but the personal representative may also be an adult sibling or child.
-If the named personal representative refuses to represent the estate or is somehow unable to do so, the court will choose another personal representative.
+In many cases, the deceased’s surviving spouse acts as the personal representative for the wrongful death claim.
+The personal representative may also be an adult sibling or child.
+The court will choose another personal representative if the named personal representative refuses to represent the estate or is somehow unable to do so.

-If a wrongful death claim is successful, the court will disburse damages based on the surviving family members’ relationships with the deceased.
+The court will disburse damages based on the surviving family members’ relationships with the deceased if a wrongful death claim is successful.
 If there is a surviving spouse but the couple had no children, all proceeds from the lawsuit will go to the surviving spouse.
 If the couple had children and/or grandchildren, half of the proceeds go to the surviving spouse and the other half to the children and/or grandchildren, divided equally among them.
-If the case does not include a surviving spouse but the deceased had surviving children or grandchildren, the court will refer to New Mexico’s Right of Representation laws to disburse the proceeds appropriately.
+The court will refer to New Mexico’s Right of Representation laws to disburse the proceeds appropriately if the case does not include a surviving spouse but the deceased had surviving children or grandchildren.

 New Mexico Statute of Limitations for Wrongful Death Claims

 The statute of limitations is the time limit for taking legal action for a specific incident.
 In New Mexico, the statute of limitations for wrongful death claims is three years beginning on the date of the death in question.
-Filing past this three-year window will likely lead to a judge dismissing the case, but several factors may “toll” or delay the start of the statute of limitations.
+Filing past this three-year window will likely lead to a judge dismissing the case.
+Several factors may “toll” or delay the start of the statute of limitations.

 If the party responsible for the wrongful death committed any type of fraud or otherwise attempted to conceal his or her liability for the death in question, the statute of limitations would not begin until the date the surviving family discovered the deception.
 Similarly, if a liable party were to flee, the statute would not begin until the authorities locate the liable party.

 Although rare, the discovery rule may also apply to New Mexico wrongful death claims.
 The discovery rule allows the statute of limitations to begin on the date of discovery of the cause of death, or the date the cause of death should have been discoverable through reasonable diligence.
-Anyone who suspects cause for filing a wrongful death claim in New Mexico should consult with a wrongful death attorney as soon as possible for guidance.
+Anyone who suspects cause for filing a wrongful death claim in New Mexico should consult with a wrongful death attorney.
 Depending on the at-fault party’s behavior, the statute of limitations may toll in the claimant’s favor, but it is vital to act quickly to ensure the lawsuit meets the applicable statute of limitations.

 What Kind of Damages Are Available in a Wrongful Death Claim?

-Wrongful death claims function similarly to personal injury claims, but the main difference is the plaintiff does not survive his or her injury or illness and someone else must file the claim on his or her behalf.
+Wrongful death claims function similarly to personal injury claims.
+The main difference is the plaintiff does not survive his or her injury or illness and someone else must file the claim on his or her behalf.
 The damages in a wrongful death claim ultimately compensate the family of the deceased for their loss, and the court will assign compensation to beneficiaries of the deceased’s estate based on each beneficiary’s relationship to the deceased.